jeromeguillaume/kong-plugin-soap-xml-handling/LOADTEST.md

      vus............................: 20      min=0                    max=20
      vus_max........................: 20      min=20                   max=20
 ```
+- optional: if required stop a test
+  - `kubectl delete testruns.k6.io scen1`

 ## Other information regarding load testing methodology
 - The Body size of the request is ~345 bytes for both upstream services
+- Protocol: HTTPS only
 - The Performance test duration is 15 minutes
   - The K6 scripts are configured to reach the limit of the Kong node (CPU or Memory) and to use all the physical ressources allocated
 - The Endurance test duration is 12 hours